 Tank requirements and setup

 Most Filefish will only reach up to 3″ in size, so they don’t need a large aquarium.
 A 30 gallon is considered suitable.
 It’s important to have lots of hiding places and live rock for them to pick on.
-If your tank is free of aiptasia, they will rely more on algae and regular feedings.
-Most tankmates will get along with the Filefish.
+If your tank is free of Aiptasia, they will rely more on algae and regular feedings.
+Most tank mates will get along with the Filefish.
 As mentioned above, smaller fish have a chance of being picked on, as well as some invertebrates.
 Water temperature should be 72F-78F, PH 8.1-8.3, SG 1.021-1.025.
-It’s important for you to acclimate a Filefish into its new home for a period of a few hours.
-They don’t adapt well to change so proper acclimation will be very helpful.
+It’s important for you to acclimate a Filefish to its new home for a period of a few hours.
+They don’t adapt well to change, so proper acclimation will be very helpful.

-A great quality of the Filefish, is they are not as susceptible to disease as other saltwater fish.
+A great quality of the Filefish is that they are not as susceptible to disease as other saltwater fish.
 They don’t normally see a lot of health issues.
-Of course, they can get the common parasitic diseases but they are generally very good at staying parasite free.
+Of course, they can get the common parasitic diseases, but they are generally very good at staying parasite free.
 Lymphocystis is a disease that is sometimes seen soon after adding them to a new tank, but this will clear up easily and on its own in good water conditions.

 Check Out: 8 Saltwater fish beginners should avoid!